nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 If you see a window like the one shown below, then you have successfully
 installed and launched Mycelium!
-Notice that some mock data has been populated
+Notice that the app has been populated with
-to help you get a feel for the application.
-Feel free to delete them later.
+some mock data to help you get a feel for the application.
+Feel free to delete
+the entries later.

 <img src="images/OnStartupScreenshot.png" />